Have you ever been told that you "need to be more strategic"?

 Strategic thinking requires a combination of:

-1. Imagination and analytical skills.
+- Imagination and analytical skills.

-(See Alternating between divergent and convergent processes.)
+See Alternating between divergent and convergent processes.

 Vision and Anticipation

-Strategic thinkers are able to imagine a future that is different to the past.
+Strategic thinkers are able to imagine a future that is different from the past.
 They are not bound by their understanding of how things work at the moment or have worked in the past.
-Moreover, they can imagine more than one possible alternative future, resisting the immediate urge to predict which of them is more likely and discard the rest.
-This is because they can tolerate the uncertainty and ambiguity of believing alternatives are possible.
-They are able to "suspend disbelief" and consider alternatives with an open mind.

 Strategic thinkers are often described as having the ability to "see around corners".
 This requires the ability to understand the possible consequences of things, be they actions, events, trends or structures.
 They try to anticipate the future, whilst recognising that they will never be able to predict it.

 Strategic thinkers are students of both the future and the past.
-As George Santayana said, “Those who cannot remember the past are condemned to repeat it.”
+As George Santayana said,

 On top of all of this, strategic thinkers can describe desired futures in visionary language.
-This are able to include all of the salient detail to ensure that the vision is both vivid and plausible, whilst leaving out any distractions or unnecessary baggage.
+They are able to include all of the salient detail to ensure that the vision is both vivid and plausible, whilst leaving out any distractions or unnecessary baggage.

 The big picture

-Strategic thinkers avoid getting stuck in the weeds.
-They are able to step back from the most immediate and obvious problems (without ignoring or avoiding them) to see the big picture.
-They think beyond their team, department, division and organisation.
-They think beyond their industry, even.
 They take an outside-in perspective (what is needed and where can I get it), as well as an inside-out perspective (what have I got and what can I do with it).
-Strategic thinking requires the opposite of silo'd thinking.

 They are able to take a vast breadth of information and are always looking for broader and alternative perspectives.

 They are masters of reframing.
-Reframing is the act of changing the question, and considering alternative questions, before jumping to conclusions and trying to answer the same question in a different way.
+Reframing is the act of changing the question and considering alternative questions before jumping to conclusions and trying to answer the same question in a different way.

 To achieve this, they seek and consume information from as many sources as they can.
 They read (or listen or watch) widely and talk to diverse people.
 They remain innately curious at all times.
 Whenever they have a thought, they actively explore its opposite.